consoledotdev/home/content/tools/server-monitoring.md

 [more than 450 integrations](https://www.datadoghq.com/product/platform/integrations/#all)
 covering every tech stack, cloud products and open source.
 Plugins are kept up to date by Datadog's engineering teams and new integrations will often be launched on the day of release due to partnerships with major vendors.
+The agent is open source so you can easily write your own plugins.

 {{< close-div >}}